yogitasn/GuidedCapPipelineOrchestration/README.md

 ### Screenshot

-Refer the Pipeline Orchestration document for detailed steps and screenshots
+Refer to the Pipeline Orchestration document for detailed steps and screenshots